julielerman/vscodeefcoresnippets/README.md

 Adds a new constructor to allow alternate provider for testing.
 Includes a parameterless ctor which you will need if you are using a custom ctor

-These snippets will get added to your csharp snippets.

 ## Requirements